-The Virginia Beginning Farmer and Rancher Coalition Program (VBFRCP) is collaborative in nature to adequately address the start-up needs of farmers and ranchers in Virginia.
+The Virginia Beginning Farmer and Rancher Coalition (VBFRC) is collaborative in nature to adequately address the start-up needs of farmers and ranchers in Virginia.
 Coalition partners have a strong record of providing training and resource services to farmers and ranchers in Virginia.
-For organizational resources specific to Virginia through Coalition members, please visit the Coalition page and our VBFRCP Technical Assistance and Resource Directory.
-The VBFRC is not the only source of information, however, and we have compiled a list of online resources that include:
+For organizational resources specific to Virginia through Coalition members, please visit the About the Coalition page.
+The VBFRC is not the only source of information, however, and we have compiled a list of online resources that include Virginia Specific Online Resources, National and Regional Online Resources, Federal Goverment Resources, Mentoring Guidebooks, and Reserach Literature.

 Virtual Business Center.
 To assist rural Virginians in developing and advancing their agricultural, economic, and social interests to enhance their quality of life.